ReactFinland/site/content/presentations.md

 ![Christian Alfoni|100|100|author-photo](assets/img/speakers/christian.jpg)

 Christian has been crunching JavaScript for about 8 years.
 In the recent years open source and writing articles has become a passion.
 Throwing bad and not so bad ideas out there to see what is valuable to people.
-Author of Cerebral, created Webpackbin and JSBlog... amongst other things
+Author of Cerebral, created Webpackbin and JSBlog... amongst other things.

 * [Christian's homepage](http://www.christianalfoni.com/)
 * [Christian on GitHub](https://github.com/christianalfoni)